irshu355/Android-WYSIWYG-Editor/README.md

 Laser-Native-Editor
 ===================

-*Laser-Native-Editor** is a WYSIWYG editor completely written in Android using the native components in the controls tree.
+*Laser-Native-Editor** is a WYSIWYG editor completely written in Android using the native components in the editor tree.

 Demo